Death of Carl Isaacs Jr.: Discovery

-His nearly complete skeleton was found by a hunting party at approximately 9 a.m. within private property alongside the creek, in a remote, densely wooded 100-acre area owned by the hunters.
+His nearly complete skeleton was found by hunters at approximately 9 a.m. within private property alongside the creek, in a remote, densely wooded 100-acre area owned by these hunters.
 His skeleton was mostly complete and articulated, lying on his belly, with his hands over his head, while his head and back were partially covered by a denim jacket.
-He still wore age-fitting clothes, save for a shoe, and was located on a steep embankment, ten feet from the creek and four feet from the barbed wire fence of the property.
+He was still dressed in contemporary clothing wore age-(minus a shoe), and was located on a steep embankment, ten feet from the creek and four feet from the barbed wire fence of the property.

 It was initially estimated that the deceased died in the fall or winter of 1994, about one year before he was found, but later comparisons with more modern forensic facility research suggested that he may have died in the summer of 1995, around five months before his discovery.

 The cause of death is currently unknown, as no signs of trauma were found on the decedent: a homicide was deemed unlikely, and no other causes could be determined.
-Analysis of his hair found no conclusive traces of cocaine, codeine or morphine, making it unlikely that he had a long-term opioid addiction; however, this does not exclude the possibility that he was intoxicated or that he took hallucinogenic drugs before his death.
-It was commonly believed that he died from hypothermia from getting soaked in the creek, perhaps after getting intoxicated and becoming disoriented as a result.
+Analysis of his hair found no conclusive traces of opiates, making it unlikely that he had a long-term opioid addiction; however, this does not exclude the possibility that he was intoxicated or that he took hallucinogenic drugs before his death.
+It is believed he died from hypothermia from getting soaked in the creek - possibly after getting intoxicated - and becoming disoriented as a result.

 His skull was cremated while the rest of his skeleton was buried in Johnstown Center Cemetery, Rock County, Wisconsin.
-His DNA and dental records were available.
+His DNA and dental records are available.